VoronDesign/VoronUsers/printer_mods/Dr-Info/BTT 5160T Plus Mounts/README.md

 SHCS/BHCS | M3x8 | 4 | 2020 bracket to 2020 extrusion
 T-Nut | M3-2020 | 4 | 2020 bracket to 2020 extrusion

-# Fan Duct Mounts for BTT 5160T Plus
+# Axial Fan Mounts for BTT 5160T Plus

 Mounts for 30mm, 40mm and 50mm fans.
 I would suggest 40mm or 50mm fans for ideal air cooling.